learn-academy-2022-bravo/week-4-assessment-aVictorWXYZ/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Instance Variable:
+1. Instance Variable: The instance variable is the contents within the variable

-2. PostgreSQL:
+2. PostgreSQL: Back-end database management programing language

-3. Ruby on Rails:
+3. Ruby on Rails: Another backend database management programming language based on ruby

-4. ORM:
+4. ORM: Object relational mapping is a technique used to pass object across different programming languages that focus on OOP

-5. Active Record:
+5. Active Record: In terms of when it is used to describe its usage with a database it is a pattern in which information is formatted and saved